josephwilk/nicos-ip/README.md

 * I can do things Sonic Pi cannot.
 * I have syntax Sonic Pi does not support.
+* I consider commas to be the source of all evil.
 * I'm free from the QT GUI.
 * I'm optimised for brevity.
 * I am streamlined for live performance.
+* Power over accessiblity.

 ## Running